-- Store jewelry in a clean, dry place, like a fabric-lined jewelry box.
+- Store your jewelry in cotton-fill box.

 - Do not over-tighten balls or charms.
 This will strip the threads and damage your jewelry.

-To remove: Remove by gently taking hold of the charm on your nose and pulling.
-If you have a nose twist, you will need to twist the nose ring to allow it to come out easily.
+Take hold of the charm on your nose and gently pull.
+If you have a nose twist, you will need to slowly twist and pull.

 Our standard segment rings are a great alternative to captive bead rings.
 A segment of each hoop can be unclipped, the hoop then inserted into your piercing, and the segment clipped back into the hoop to form a seamless circle.
 The segment is held in by tension; there is no clasp or hinge.

-To insert/remove: Hold the segment ring with both hands.
+Hold the segment ring with both hands.
 One hand should hold the segment piece of the hoop, the other, the hoop itself.
 Carefully pull in opposite directions with each hand.
 The segment should come right out.
 Be careful not to pull too hard or twist so you don’t damage the shape of the hoop.
 Once the segment is removed, insert the hoop through your piercing.
 To re-insert the segment, insert on one side first, then, with both hands, pull open the hoop slightly, insert the segment, and allow the hoop to close again.